grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "I'm sure they have been thoroughly fucking packed and duly deactivated... though it would be good if you took a peak at them before they get settled so you're sure they _won't_ go off if someone walks by a crate with a heavy socket wrench or something."

-There was a tap of someone's bony knuckles on the hatch to the galley, and Bastian swung it open a bit.
+There was a tap of someone's bony knuckles on the hatch to the galley, and Gregory swung it open a bit.
 He downed the last of an ice cream sandwich he had been working on and tossed the wrapper in the sink.
 "Back from dinner Cap.
-Bunch more of those big trolls up at the slip with crates they say are to be loaded into the _Prospect_.
+Bunch more of those fuckin' big trolls up at the slip with crates they say are to be loaded into the _Prospect_.

-"Thanks Bastian."
+"Thanks Gregory."
 Said Percy.
 "That is indeed our cargo.
 You can come help us get these things stowed properly.
 Hemi?"

 Hemi forked his last bite of meat, and squeezed his bulk out of the tight galley seating.